Manage a Micro-Managing Boss

 These are commonly the other reasons why bosses think micromanagement is the right way:

-- 1Lack of trust.If you are new in your position, it cannot be avoided that your boss may not have full trust in you yet.
+- 1If you are new in your position, it cannot be avoided that your boss may not have full trust in you yet.
 Your profile and experience may look good, and that's more or less the reason you got hired.
 However, that's not always a guarantee that you will perform the same way in your current company.
-Therefore, the trust and confidence is not there yet, so that's why your boss thinks watching and monitoring your work closely might be the best way.Advertisement
+Therefore, the trust and confidence is not there yet, so that's why your boss thinks watching and monitoring your work closely might be the best way.Lack of trust.Advertisement

-- 2Loss of trust.On the other hand, it may be that your boss used to trust you, but there were several instances in the past that you failed him and did not meet his expectations.
-He learned from his experience and that's why he's trying to change the way he manages you, so that you won't repeatedly fail him.Advertisement
+- 2On the other hand, it may be that your boss used to trust you, but there were several instances in the past that you failed him and did not meet his expectations.
+He learned from his experience and that's why he's trying to change the way he manages you, so that you won't repeatedly fail him.Loss of trust.Advertisement

 How to Change the Micromanagement Style of Your Boss

-- 1Uphold the highest of standards in each and every task that he assigns to you.Impress him all the time by turning in excellent work that is beyond his expectations.
-If you continuously do this, then that leaves not much reason for your boss to doubt if you can actually do the job.Advertisement
+- 1Impress him all the time by turning in excellent work that is beyond his expectations.
+If you continuously do this, then that leaves not much reason for your boss to doubt if you can actually do the job.Uphold the highest of standards in each and every task that he assigns to you.Advertisement

 Questions and Answers